jpuka/mushi-identifier/README.md

 This simple roadmap provides a quick overview of the project development stage.
 To keep it light, I have brushed out most detail adding only the major steps.
 The roadmap will evolve as new ideas come up.

-_ABOUT THIS: For a larger project with multiple developers I would use a proper project management environment that links the roadmap to issues/commits.
+_About this: For a larger project with multiple developers I would use a proper project management environment that links the roadmap to issues/commits.
 For this project, I find that having the roadmap here is sufficient and easiest for the readers._

 ### Data